cobbler/cobbler/docs/user-guide/configuration-management-integrations.rst

 systems.

-This all works using the same `Cheetah-powered <http://cheetahtemplate.org>`_ templating engine used in [Kickstart Templating](Kickstart Templating), so once you learn about the power of treating your distribution answer files as templates, you can use the same templating to drive your CMS configuration files.
+This all works using the same `Cheetah-powered <http://cheetahtemplate.org>`_ templating engine used in kickstart templating, so once you learn about the power of treating your distribution answer files as templates, you can use the same templating to drive your CMS configuration files.

 For example: